BSCNRB595022/Open-Source-Repository-Security-Tracker-Group-C/README.md

 - **static**: This directory contains static files such as CSS and JavaScript used for styling and functionality in the web application.

 - **templates**: This directory contains HTML templates for different pages of the application.

-## Conclusion

-You've successfully installed and run the project.
-You can now register, log in, report issues, and view the dashboard.
-Feel free to explore and use the web application as needed.
-If you encounter any issues, create an issue in the issue tab.